Close

 • Can provide evidence of a commitment to capacity building and succession planning where appropriate.

-• Preference will be given to agencies located in Delaware County and agencies that address the most vulnerable populations’ needs, including families living in poverty, immigrants, non-English speakers, and minority-led organizations.
+• Address the most vulnerable populations’ needs, including families living in poverty, immigrants, non-English speakers, and minority-led organizations.

 Timeline: